 And that same thought carried with me as my baby grew older.
 I would look around and see these perfectly content babies in their infant car seats or strapped up in their strollers simply hanging out.
 Or the babies that made googly eyes at everyone in the restaurant as they ate the food their mom was feeding them.

-While on the completely other hand, I could barely touch my own food that I ordered because my baby was screaming in terror trying to escape the high chair.
+While on the complete other hand, I could barely touch my own food that I ordered because my baby was screaming in terror trying to escape the high chair.
 Or constantly trying to prevent her from reaching for my cup and from grabbing my food to throw down.